paguzma/cjekel.github.io/_posts/2015-09-13-Least-Squares-Sphere-Fit.md

 description: Fitting a sphere to data points using the least squares method
 keywords: [Python, least squares fit, sphere fit, Python sphere fit]
 ---
+*Update: 2016-01-22 I have added the code I used to make the plot of the 3D data an sphere!*

 It may not be intuitive to fit a sphere to three dimensional data points using the least squares method.
 This post demonstrates how the equation of a sphere can be rearranged to formulate the least squares problem.
 A Python function, which determines the sphere of best fit, is then presented.

 So let's say you have a three dimensional data set.
 The data points plotted in three dimensional space resemble a sphere, so you'd like to know the sphere that would fit your data set the best.
 Well I have a sample data set that is well suited for a spherical fit using the least squares method.
 A plot of data points in three dimensional space can be seen in the following image.
 Now let's go through the process fitting a sphere to this data set.